aschmiedeke/gbtdocs/docs/references/observing/configure.rst

 """"""""""""""""

 Specifies the backend's integration (dump) time.
 The value is a float with units of seconds.
-See Table XX for minimum integration times with VEGAS.
+See :numref:`tab-vegas-modes` for minimum integration times with VEGAS.
 Default values are

 * 10.0 for ``obstype='continuum'``
 * tint=swper for ``obstype='spectroscopy'``
 * 30.0 for any other value of the ``obstype`` keyword

-.. todo:: Add reference to VEGAS table 10.1 in Observer Guide.

 ``beam`` (str of comma separated int)